 The Industrial Research Assistance Program (IRAP) is a Canadian government funding program designed to accelerate the research and development projects of Canadian innovators.
 Businesses who are developing and implementing process improvements are the primary targets to receive research funding contributions through IRAP, however, large-scale technology adoption projects that lead to new capabilities are also considered.

 IRAP is administered and managed by the National Research Council of Canada (NRC).
-NRC-IRAP grants are funded through the Government of Canada; this means that applicants from across the country can apply to receive funding support.
-If performing a technology-driven research and development project in Canada, IRAP grants should always be considered during the planning process.
+NRC-IRAP funding contributions are funded through the Government of Canada; this means that applicants from across the country can apply to receive funding support.
+If performing a technology-driven research and development project in Canada, IRAP funding contributions should always be considered during the planning process.

 IRAP YEP (Youth Employment Program) Hiring Grants